Metglyb, 2.5mg+400 mg 40 pcs

 – children under 18 years of age.

-The drug is not recommended for people over 60 years of age who perform heavy physical work, because of the increased risk of lactoacidosis in them.
+It is not recommended to use the drug in people over 60 years of age who perform heavy physical work, which is associated with an increased risk of developing lactic acidosis.

 With caution: